-Don't let this secret slip out, but there's actually no such thing as "the best VR headset" or "the best AR headset" right now!
+Don't let this secret slip out, but there's actually no such thing as "the best VR headset" right now!
 There are new things in hardware and software being built almost every week, and while it's easy to look at the newest or shiniest thing and slap a blue ribbon on it there's a lot more going on.

 At the same time, there are a lot of folks eager to try VR or AR and want to know where to best spend money, and we're here to help.
 This guide contains all of the most compelling strengths for each of the headsets you can buy today, as well as links to our ultimate guide for getting the most out of those experiences.

 - Best Mixed Reality

 The Most Immersive VR Headset — HTC Vive

 If you want to really feel like you're in another place while enjoying VR, you want to check out an HTC Vive.
 The headset, and nearly every app and game for it, has been designed for room-scale interactions.
 That means every step you take in the real world is a step in the virtual world, and when you reach out your arms while holding the included Vive controllers, you can interact with anything in that world as though it were real.

 HTC Vive can soon also be upgraded to support wireless movement in your VR environment, and through special tracker accessories you'll soon be able to pick up real world things and use them in VR games.
 Nothing else comes close to this level of immersion right now, so if you want it to feel more real this is where you start.

 The Most Comfortable VR Headset — PlayStation VR

 Where many VR headsets involve elastic straps which tightly press lenses against your face so you're completely immersed in the experience, Sony's solution is a great deal more elegant.
 PlayStation VR is designed to cradle the top of your head and hang the display over your forehead to your eyes.
 This design keep pressure off of your face entirely, which makes it much easier to enjoy VR for much longer than.